 A real estate investor may not necessarily stay where their investments are.
 Circumstances such as work relocation or finding an affordable property in a better area may be hard to ignore.
 So, instead of selling your old home, you may have chosen to convert it into a rental to earn passive income on the side.

-In the past, this may have been a significant challenge, but with today’s technology, communication, coordination and rent collection is considerably easier.
+In the past, this may have been a significant challenge, but with today’s technology, communication, coordination, and rent collection are considerably easier.

 Still, operating a rental home when you’re not living in close to it has its own set of challenges.
 This is the main reason why a long-distance landlord must know the key aspects of good property management.
 At Taylor Street Property Management, we believe these are the most important points to keep in mind: